 - A randomised, double-blind study was conducted on patients with diagnosed insomnia.
 Practitioners rated sleep improvement higher following valerian therapy than they did after placebo.
 Patients preferred valerian, with significant improvement being noted in sleep quality and the feeling of being rested after sleep.
 The dose was equivalent to approximately 2.4 g of dried root per day and administered for 4 weeks.

-- Two randomised, double-blind, placebo-controlled trials compared a number of herbal extracts, including dried ethanolic extract of valerian (equivalent to 6 g of root), in sleep-disturbed volunteers.
+- Two randomised, double-blind, placebo-controlled trials compared some herbal extracts, including a dried ethanolic extract of valerian (equivalent to 6 g of root), in sleep-disturbed volunteers.
 In contrast to diazepam (10 mg), valerian displayed an increase in delta and theta frequencies and a decrease in beta frequency on electroencephalographic recordings.
-In contrast to placebo, most of the herbal extracts (as with diazepam) induced an increase in subjectively evaluated sleepiness.
+In comparison to placebo, most of the herbal extracts (as with diazepam) induced an increase in subjectively evaluated sleepiness.